acrylicgoat/ScrumNotes/README.md

 App icon derived from Sticky Note by Dakirby309.
 Creative Commons Attribution-Noncommercial 3.0

 The code is open source under an LGPL license.
 See LICENSE.txt for details.
-It has a dependency on [ActionbarScherlock](http://actionbarsherlock.com/) which must be added as a library project.
+It has a dependency on AppCompat which must be added as a library.